yosbelms/jailed-function/readme.md

 - `memoryLimit (bytes)` Maximum amount of memory that the function is allowed to allocate.
 - `source` The function source code.
 This function must be `async`.
 - `filename` The filename to display in the stack trace.
-- `cloneResult` Whether to deep-clone jalied function return value.
+- `readOnlyResult` Whether to make read-only jailed function return value.
+Default `true`.
+- `readOnlyGlobals` Whether to make read-only jailed function globals.
+Default `true`.
+- `readOnlyArguments` Whether to make read-only jailed function arguments.
 Default `true`.

 ## Globals